-Tip: You can also select more than one word by holding the Ctrl-key (Win) or cmd-key (Mac).
+Tip: You can also select more than one word by holding Ctrl (Win) or cmd (Mac).
 The list of search results will be created for all selected words.

 Users of MAXQDA are already familiar with the representation of search results in this form, since the same table is displayed for the MAXQDA search results.

 In the table heading, information is displayed regarding how many texts the word has been found in and how many located positions there are all together in the text.

 The table shows a preview of the text segment, the search item (here: "father"), the beginning and end of the corresponding parapgraph in the document, the document's group and name.

 Tip: Clicking once on the column title will sort the table by column.

 Going to located positions, exporting, and coding

 By clicking on a located position, the text passage will be opened and loaded directly into the “Document Browser”.
 The window “Search results” will stay in the front, so that for optimal working conditions, it is advisable to arrange the windows on your screen in such a way that this window won’t cover the “Document Browser” window.